Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-ILO 2 Recognise and evaluate the performance and technical specifications of marine machinery.
+- Apply advanced methods to evaluate the performance and technical specifications of marine machinery

 |Timetable||View the lecture timetable | View the full unit timetable|